Untamed Assembly Backstage of Utopia

 Managing Editor of the Catalogue:

-Andra Silapētere
+Andra Silapētere (LCCA)

-Art technician:
+Art Technician:

 Ansis Bergmanis